Haynes Automobile Company: History

+After this speedster era they concentrated on touring cars.

-The company's history starts in 1895 with the Haynes-Apperson company, which was renamed when the Apperson brothers left in 1905.
-Beginning in 1914, Haynes offered a "Light Six" at $1485.
+In 1914, Haynes offered a "Light Six" at $1485.
 Their ads boasted that it was, "The result of 22 years successful experience in building motor cars."
 Haynes also proclaimed it "Americas greatest light six", that it "will travel 22 to 25 miles on one gallon of gas" and "has more than 1 horsepower to every 55 pounds of weight."

 For 1916, Haynes introduced the "Light Twelve", and refined "Light Six" new series, Models 36 and 37.

 In 1923, just before going out of business, Haynes introduced the 57, with a 121-inch (3073 mm) wheelbase, in five-seat four-door sedan, three-seat coupelet, and two-seat roadster, advertised as complete with front and rear bumpers, six disc (as opposed to wire) wheels, wind wings, sun visors, "artistically fashioned individual steps" (for the running boards), and "individual fenders".